Bored (for a while) with observational drawing, I decided on marker pens, imagination, cardboard sheets, and see what happens.

-All text, pros, photos, poetry & artwork, copyright Ian Gordon Craig.
+All text, pros, poetry & artwork, copyright Ian Gordon Craig.

 Above left: April Oak.
 (It looks like showers).